RaminVali/Customer_Churn/README.md

 ```
  The  ```setup.sh``` will create the workspace, resource group and the compute instance required to run the project for production.

 Wait for the script to complete - this typically takes around 5-10 minutes.
 Once the the shell script has finished executing, we will have a resource group called ```rg-churn-pred-proj``` and a workspace called ```churn-pred-proj```.
-There will also be a computing instance set up that we wil use to run the production notebook on.
+There will also be a computing instance set up that we will use to run the production notebook on.

 ![compute instance](img/compute-instance.png)